-This dish is lighter than your usual pasta!
+This dish is lighter than your usual baked pasta!
 Penne alla Sorrentina does NOT contain any meat, but every bite is just as delicious and satisfying — judge for yourself!

 Penne alla Sorrentina is a perfect example of the simplicity of the dishes from Campania, a region in south Italy.
 Sorrento (where this dish comes from), Napoli, Capri and Amalfi coast – all these stunning places are in Campania.

 If you are wary that it would be ‘blah’ because there is no meat in the sauce, think again.
 The combination of the three types of cheese gives this dish a delectable and delicate flavor; and then you get the hint of freshness from the basil leaves.
 Nope, ‘blah’ will not even cross your mind. 🙂